Yab Yum (brothel): Ownership and scandals

 The club has repeatedly been mentioned in connection with corruption affairs.
 In 1998 it was alleged that a director of a brokerage house regularly obtained insider information by inviting senior executives to Yab Yum.
 In 2002 a former manager of a building company alleged that civil servants were commonly bribed with visits to Yab Yum.

 In 1990, drug trafficker Klaas Bruinsma and his associate Roy Adkins fought in the club after one of their operations had gone sour; shots were fired but nobody was injured and nobody talked to the police.
 Adkins was assassinated later that year and Bruinsma was shot to death in 1991.

 A newspaper article in 2006 reported that true ownership of the brothel had long been in the hands of mafia figures, beginning with Klaas Bruinsma, who called it "the club house".
 After Bruinsma's death, his associates Sam Klepper and John Mieremet took over, along with the Dutch Hells Angels.
 Klepper was murdered in 2000; Mieremet survived an assassination attempt in 2002 but was murdered in 2005.
+Harrie Stoeltie, the secretary of the Hells Angels' Amsterdam chapter, worked as the "head of security" at Yab Yum.